Respect for All

 Family Counselling Service

-Our Family Counselling Service offers you up to 12 x 50 minute counselling sessions.
+Our Family Counselling Service offers you 12 x 50 minute counselling sessions.

-Our Parent / Carer Counselling Service offers 6 x 50 minute counselling sessions.
+Our Parent / Carer Counselling Service offers between 6 and 12 x 50 minute counselling sessions.

 You might want support as you are feeling overwhelmed at home, just need a space to offload with others who understand, or are struggling with the behavioural, emotional, social and/or sensory differences in your autistic and/or learning disabled child.